Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Abstract

 \section{Abstract}

-Natural changes have been played a vital part within the consider of irresistible illnesses uncommonly coronavirus.
-It is important to think about the effect of irregular unsettling influence on epidemic models.
-In this work, first we present a SIR coronavirus mathematical model and consider that the contact rate is perturbed by L\'evy noise.
-To protect and control diseases, the L\'evy process should be used.
-Then, we discuss the dynamics of the deterministic model and for the global positive solution of the stochastic model, present the existence and uniqueness.
-Further, explore a few conditions for the termination and persistence of the infection.
-Then derive the basic reproduction number that determines the extinction and the persistence of the disease (infection).
-When the noise is huge or little, the numerical results appear that the COVID19 vanishes from the individuals on the chance that the reproduction number is less than one; though control the epidemic illnesses in the event that reproduction number is greater than one.
-Finally, for the demonstration of this phenomenon numerical simulations are presented.
+Natural fluctuations have played a crucial role in affecting the dynamics of pervasive diseases such as the coronavirus.
+Examining the effects of irregular unsettling disturbances on epidemic models is important for understanding these dynamics.
+In this study, we introduce a mathematical model for the SIR (Susceptible-Infectious-Recovered) dynamics of the coronavirus, incorporating perturbations in the contact rate through L\'evy noise.
+The utilization of the L\'evy process is essential for the protection and control of diseases.
+We delve into the dynamics of both the deterministic model and the global positive solution of the stochastic model, establishing their existence and uniqueness.
+Additionally, we explore conditions for the termination and persistence of the infection.
+Furthermore, we derive the basic reproduction number, a critical determinant of disease extinction or persistence.
+Numerical results indicate that COVID-19 dissipates from the population when the reproduction number is less than one in the presence of significant or minor noise.
+Conversely, controlling epidemic diseases becomes challenging when the reproduction number exceeds one.
+To illustrate this phenomenon, we provide numerical simulations, offering insights into the dynamics of the disease and the efficacy of control measures.